Spark and Flint

 I don’t put faulty Zippo’s in the post for maintenance or repairs.
-Once damaged, they are kept safe, and stored in a small wooden box in my study.
-It reminds me of the trauma that each of them endured across the years, every bang and scrape and hurt.
+Once damaged, they are kept safe and stored in a small wooden box in my study.
+This reminds me of the trauma that each of them endured across the years; each bang and scrape and hurt.

-Then lighting up and listening intently to the monotone drone of a dirty horsefly, buzzing around the open gash on my damaged face, spark and flint from my Zippo, relaxing me before the Air Force medics arrived.
+And then I light up and listen intently to the monotone drone of a dirty horsefly buzzing around the open gash on my damaged face, spark and flint from my Zippo relaxing me before the Air Force medics arrived.

 “Light my lucky,” I said to myself.